Anotheroption4726/saberAlpha/README.md

 ##### Run Slide Start Time_timer :
 	- Default Value: 0.75 (seconds)
-	- Increase: Increase the amount of time the player needs to wait (after starting to run) before doing a run slide.
+	- Increase: Increases the amount of time the player needs to wait (after starting to run) before doing a run slide.
 Resets after a run slide has happened
 	- Decrease: Decreases the amount of time the player needs to wait (after starting to run) before doing a run slide.
 Resets after a run slide has happened

 ##### Run Slide Duration_timer :